synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

                 func(*args)
 ```

-That “*” in “*args” is worth mentioning.
+That "*" in "*args" is worth mentioning.
 Python as the neat feature of being able to handle variable numbers of arguments easily.
-For example, if Python list args contains [1, ‘hello’, True] (3 arguments), then invoking foo(*args) makes function foo () think you called it as foo(1, ‘hello’, True).
-That’s 3 parameters (like we wanted).
+For example, if Python list args contains [1, ‘hello", True] (3 arguments), then invoking foo(*args) makes function foo () think you called it as foo(1, ‘hello", True).
+That"s 3 parameters (like we wanted).
 If we instead called foo(args), then foo would receive only *one* parameter, the list of 3 items.

 ```python
             except:
                 log.exception('Error calling function: %s' % str(parsed))
 ```

 That wraps up the WebSocketHandler class, and provides us one of several building blocks that we will need.
-Notice that at this point, this program hasn’t actually created a web server yet.
-It’s just getting prepared to do so.
+Notice that at this point, this program hasn"t actually created a web server yet.
+It"s just getting prepared to do so.
 Next up, the code defines (but does not actually create) another building block.
-The “SnapCom” object created below is what will actually be aware (actually make use of) the SNAP Connect library.
+The "SnapCom" object created below is what will actually be aware (actually make use of) the SNAP Connect library.

-Trivia – “SnapCom” was the internal project name of what became the SNAP Connect 3.x series of software.
-So, you will often run into code that refers to a “SNAP Connect instance” as a “snapcom”.
-Here the situation is slightly different, as this “SnapCom” object *has* a SNAP Connect instance, versus *is* a SNAP Connect instance (Just keep reading if this is not clear yet).
+Trivia – "SnapCom" was the internal project name of what became the SNAP Connect 3.x series of software.
+So, you will often run into code that refers to a "SNAP Connect instance" as a "snapcom".
+Here the situation is slightly different, as this "SnapCom" object *has* a SNAP Connect instance, versus *is* a SNAP Connect instance (Just keep reading if this is not clear yet).

 ```
 class SnapCom(object):
     """Snap Connect communication layer"""
 ```

-All Python classes derive from some other existing class, even if it is just the built-in class “object”.
+All Python classes derive from some other existing class, even if it is just the built-in class "object".

-This next line of code is defining how often we want to let the “SNAP Connect code” (versus the “web socket code”) run.
+This next line of code is defining how often we want to let the "SNAP Connect code" (versus the "web socket code") run.
 You will see this constant actually used further down.

 ```python
     SNAPCONNECT_POLL_INTERVAL = 5 # ms
 ```

 All Python classes need an __init__() function.
-In some other programming languages, this goes by the name “constructor”.
+In some other programming languages, this goes by the name "constructor".

 ```python
     def __init__(self):